-The Sooners and Red Raiders went back-and-forth for a while, but Oklahoma took the lead for good on a 34-yard Lacoltan Bester reverse jet sweep.
-Texas Tech cut the lead to 35-30 with six minutes left on Kenny Williams' touchdown run, but Oklahoma responded with a long field drive that gave the Red Raiders the ball back with too little time to do much of anything.
+The Sooners and Red Raiders kept it close for a while, but Oklahoma took the lead for good on a 35-yard Lacoltan Bester reverse jet sweep.
+Texas Tech cut the lead to 35-30 with six minutes left on Kenny Williams' touchdown run, but Oklahoma responded with a long field goal drive that gave the Red Raiders the ball back with too little time to do much of anything.

 Auburn lost starting quarterback Nick Marshall to an apparent shoulder injury in the first quarter, but that did little to prevent the Tigers from steamrolling Florida Atlantic.
-Auburn scored three touchdowns in the first 10 minutes of play on their way to outgaining FAU 628 to 247.
+Auburn scored three touchdowns in the first 10 minutes of play on its way to outgaining FAU, 628-247.

 For one half, it appeared as though Death Valley might be the setting of the biggest FCS upset of the 2013 season.
-The Furman Paladins trailed by a margin of just 20-13 at the break and looked to be in position to give LSU a fight.
-But the Tigers regrouped at halftime and outscored Furman 28-0, making the final result look like about what was expected all along.
+The Furman Paladins trailed by a margin of just 20-16 at the break, and looked to be in position to give LSU a fight.
+But the Tigers regrouped at halftime and outscored Furman, 28-0, making the final result look like about what was expected all along.